MicrosoftDocs/win32-pr.pt-br/desktop-src/extensible-storage-engine/jetdeletecolumn-function.md

 *sesid*

-O contexto da sessão de banco de dados a ser usado para a chamada à API.
+O contexto de sessão do banco de dados a ser usado para a chamada à API.

-*TableID*
+*Tableid*

 A tabela da qual excluir a coluna.